emissary-ingress/emissary/reference/remove_request_headers.md

 # Remove request headers

-Ambassador can remove a list of HTTP headers that would be sent to the upstream from request.
+Ambassador can remove a list of HTTP headers that would be sent to the upstream from the request.

 ## The `remove_request_headers` annotation